Visualize your data in a bar chart, line graph or pie chart with the chart component.

 What data should this chart display?
 Select the data source, and then the resource whose data you want to chart.

-Name this chart: Give this chart a name, this is displayed at the top of the chart in your Space.
+Name this chart: Identifier for this component; also shown at the top of the chart in your Space.

 What type of chart should this display?
-Choose from a line graph, bar chart or pie chart.
+Line graph, bar chart or pie chart.

 What should be displayed on the x-axis?